 - people without gout or high uric acid

-The studies concluded that lemons and lemon juice might be a useful remedy to help treat gout along with medications and other dietary changes.
+The studies concluded that lemons and lemon juice might be a useful remedy to help treat gout, along with medications and other dietary changes.
 Lemon juice may also help prevent gout in people with high uric acid levels.
-It’s possible that even those with normal levels of uric acid may benefit using lemon juice to balance blood acid.
+It’s possible that even those with normal levels of uric acid may benefit from using lemon juice to balance blood acid.

 Lemon juice may help balance uric acid levels because it helps make the body more alkaline.
 This means it slightly raises the pH level of blood and other fluids.
 Lemon juice also makes your urine more alkaline.

 More research is needed on how much lemon juice or lemon extract you need to help lower blood uric acid levels.
 The studies mentioned above used different dosages.
-In the first one, study participants had about 30 milliliters of freshly squeezed pure lemon juice daily.
+In the first one, study participants had about 30 milliliters (mL) of freshly squeezed pure lemon juice daily.
 This is the juice of about one lemon per day.

 In the second study, each person drank the fresh juice of two lemons diluted in two liters of water every day.